gcccheng/oogway/index.md

 ## Courses
 <a href="https://www.uio.no/studier/emner/matnat/ifi/INF5004NSA/index.html"> Intrusion detection and firewalls </a>

-<a href="https://www.uio.no/studier/emner/matnat/ifi/INF4018NSA/index.html"> Enterprise Networking: Practices and Technologiesv </a>
+<a href="https://www.uio.no/studier/emner/matnat/ifi/INF4018NSA/index.html"> Enterprise Networking: Practices and Technologies </a>

 <a href="https://www.uio.no/studier/emner/matnat/ifi/INF5100NSA/index.html"> Research Methods and Data Analysis </a>